 Dental School Interview Question #4

-Prompt: What field of dentistry do you prefer?
+Prompt: What field of dentistry interests you the most?

 Dental School Interview Question #5